Radar Hype

 ~R$ 105/month

-Cold audience acquisition via Meta Ads (Facebook & Instagram).
-Focused on direct response copy with strong value prop and scarcity messaging.
+Cold audience acquisition via Meta Ads.
+Direct response copy with strong value proposition and scarcity messaging.

-- Designed idempotent workflow orchestration—critical for handling Stripe webhook retries and scraper job replays without side effects.
+- Idempotent workflow orchestration for Stripe webhook retries and scraper job replays without side effects.

-- Engineered sub-2s alert delivery pipeline across 500+ concurrent users via Next.js ISR + Redis pub/sub—optimizing for both FCP and TTI.
+- Sub-2s alert delivery pipeline for 500+ concurrent users via Next.js ISR and Redis pub/sub, optimizing for FCP and TTI.

-- Owned end-to-end deployment: from scraper reliability (circuit breakers, exponential backoff) to billing consistency (webhook validation, invoice reconciliation).
+- End-to-end ownership: scraper reliability (circuit breakers, exponential backoff) and billing consistency (webhook validation, invoice reconciliation).

 Architecture

-Frontend (Next.js 15 → SSR/ISR) → API Gateway (Node.js/TS) → Postgres (normalized products) Scheduled Scrapers (cron workers) → Shopping Tool API → Redis (dedup/cache/sessions) Notifiers (Discord/Email/Webhooks) ← Event Bus Billing (Stripe webhooks) → Invoice reconciliation → Access control GitLab CI/CD → k3s (Helm) → Traefik (ingress/load-balancing)
+Frontend (Next.js 15) → API Gateway (Node.js/TS) → Postgres (normalized products) Scheduled Scrapers (cron workers) → Redis (dedup/cache/sessions) Notifiers (Discord/Email/Webhooks) via Event Bus Billing (Stripe webhooks) → Invoice reconciliation → Access control GitLab CI/CD → k3s (Helm) → Traefik (ingress)

 Key Decisions

-- Redis Bloom filters + streams for deduplication instead of SQL-based state: Trading consistency for sub-millisecond latency and linear scaling; requires careful invalidation strategy but handles 50K+ events/day at line-rate.
+- Redis Bloom filters for deduplication instead of SQL: Trades consistency for sub-millisecond latency and linear scaling.
+The invalidation strategy needs care, but handles 50k+ events per day without bottleneck.

-- Stripe invoice-based billing instead of custom subscription engine: Sacrificing some UX personalization for production-grade payment infrastructure (PCI compliance, VAR codes, SCA flows, reconciliation built-in).
+- Stripe invoice-based billing: Less UX flexibility, but production-grade payment infrastructure with native PCI, SCA and reconciliation.
 Reduced time-to-monetization from months to weeks.

 Hard Problems

-- Orchestrating scrapers at scale while maintaining reliability: Scrapers fail due to network timeouts, JavaScript rendering, rate limits, DOM changes, and data inconsistency.
-Solved with circuit breakers, exponential backoff + jitter, stateless scraper design, and separate retry queues per store.
+- Scrapers fail due to network timeouts, rate limits, DOM changes and data inconsistency.
+Circuit breakers with exponential backoff and jitter, stateless scraper design and separate retry queues per store keep the system reliable despite unstable sources.

 Ops & Runbook

-- Webhook backlog?
-Check Stripe event delivery logs → review idempotency key collisions → replay failed webhooks via stripe CLI.
+- Webhook backlog: check Stripe delivery logs, review idempotency key collisions, replay via Stripe CLI.

 Security & Privacy

-- Stripe API keys rotated quarterly; sensitive keys stored in k8s Sealed Secrets (encrypted, git-safe).
+- Stripe API keys rotated quarterly, stored in Kubernetes Sealed Secrets.

-- No PII persisted—only product names, prices, URLs; user identifiers hashed.
+- No PII persisted: only product names, prices and URLs.
+User identifiers hashed.

 Proof

-Real-time streaming alerts with sub-2s latency from 20+ independent sources.
+Alerts with sub-2s latency aggregated from 20+ independent stores.

 Orchestration pipeline